ADALabUCSD/DeepPostures/README.md

 CHAP 2.0 — Finetuning for Wrist & Hip Accelerometer Posture Classification
 ============================================================================

-This repository contains the **PyTorch** codebase for CHAP 2.0, a Vision Transformer (ViT)-based model for classifying sedentary and activity postures from accelerometer data.
-It supports finetuning on both hip and wrist (iWatch) accelerometer datasets, including SOL/PASOS.
+This repository contains the **PyTorch** codebase for classifying sedentary and activity postures from accelerometer data.
+It includes all models from the paper:

+- **CHAP-ZS**: Zero-shot CNN-BiLSTM model
+- **CHAP-FT**: Finetuned CNN-BiLSTM model for posture classification
+- **CHAP-ViT**: Vision Transformer-based model variants (ViT-base, ViT-small, ViT-tiny)

+All models support finetuning on both hip and wrist (iWatch) accelerometer datasets, including SOL/PASOS.

 For the legacy TensorFlow code and earlier publications, see the `master` branch.